isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Mother Tongue Department.md

 </table>
 <p><strong><u>2023 (MTL Fortnight)</u></strong>
 </p>
-<p>In 2023, we launched our Mother Tongue Fortnight programme with an exciting
+<p align="justify">In 2023, we launched our Mother Tongue Fortnight programme with an exciting
 series of activities in our Mother Tongue Language Room.</p>
-<p></p>
-<p>Our Primary 3 students participated in a traditional games competition,
+<p align="justify">Our Primary 3 students participated in a traditional games competition,
 immersing themselves in the cultural heritage of various ethnic groups whilst learning the values of teamwork and sportsmanship.
 Building on this experience, our high-ability learners further honed their creativity by designing their own traditional games during Higher Mother Tongue lessons.</p>

-<p></p>
-<p>Our Primary 4 students embarked on an exciting inquiry-based learning
+<p align="justify">Our Primary 4 students embarked on an exciting inquiry-based learning
 to explore Singapore’s vibrant tourist attractions.
 Through collaborative research and engaging presentations, they had the opportunity to share their perspectives and showcase their creativity.
 This project emphasized